Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

-\begin{lemma} Let $G$ be a second countable locally compact group equipped with a left invariant distance and a doubling left Haar measure $\mu_G$ for small balls.
-There exists a sequence $(B_j)$ of open ball $B_j \ov{\mathrm{def}}{=} B(e,r_j)$ with decreasing radius $r_j \to 0$ satisfying
+\begin{lemma} Let $G$ be a second-countable locally compact group equipped with a left invariant distance $\dist$ and a doubling left Haar measure $\mu_G$ for small balls.
+There exists a sequence $(B_j)$ of open balls $B_j \ov{\mathrm{def}}{=} B(e,r_j)$ with decreasing radius $r_j \to 0$ satisfying

 where $c$ is a constant satisfying \eqref{doubling-def-local}. \end{lemma}